-Who is Jesus Christ in your opinion-a good man, a prophet, or the promised Messiah of the O.T., God in human flesh, and the Savior of the World?
+Who is Jesus Christ - a good man, a prophet, the promised Messiah, God in human flesh, the Savior of the World?

-The four gospels present to us four pictures of Jesus Christ.
+The four gospels present four pictures of Jesus Christ.
 They were each written to a different audience: Matthew to the Jews, Mark to the Romans, Luke to the Greeks, and John to Christians.
 The term gospel means "good news."
-Matthew, Mark, Luke, and John is good news that tell the story of Jesus Christ dying on the cross and arising from the dead to pay for the sins of the world.
+Matthew, Mark, Luke, and John are good news about Jesus Christ dying on the cross and arising from the dead to pay for the sins of the world.

-Bible teacher, Ray C. Stedman, writes: "I love the Gospels.
+Bible teacher Ray C. Stedman writes: "I love the Gospels.
 They are the most fascinating sections of the Bible to me because they are the eyewitness accounts of the life of that wonderful Someone around whom all the rest of the Bible revolves.
 In the Gospels, we see Christ as He is.....
 If you are a Christian, a follower of Christ, then all that He is, you have.
 All the fullness of His character and life is available to you.
 We learn what those resources are as we see Him as He was-and as He is.
 That is why the Gospel accounts are so important to us."
 Adventuring through the Bible, p.488.